Articles

 While the law applies the full $15 million gain exclusion to QSBS held for at least five years, it also introduces shorter holding periods that may qualify investors for reduced tax benefits over a shorter period.
 For example, dispositions of stock held for four years qualify a taxpayer to exclude 75 percent of the resulting gain from taxes, or 50 percent for stock held for at least three years.

-While IRS guidance is needed to sort through all the nuances of the changes to QSBS, it is clear that the BBBA provides qualifying businesses with enhanced tools to attract start-up capital while delivering oversized after-tax returns to early investors, including employees and private equity firms.
+While IRS guidance is needed to sort through all the nuances of the changes to QSBS, it is clear that the OBBBA provides qualifying businesses with enhanced tools to attract start-up capital while delivering oversized after-tax returns to early investors, including employees and private equity firms.
 Planning under the guidance of experienced advisors and CPAs is critical to maximize the law’s potential benefits.